When you think everything's okay and everything's going right

 And life has a funny way of helping you out

 When you think everything's gone wrong and everything blows up in your face

-Recorded in 1994, when Morissette was merely nineteen, Jagged Little Pill showcased her Pop sensibilities, which shone through various Grunge and Alternative Rock-inspired riffs.
+Recorded in the spring of 1994, when Morissette was merely nineteen, Jagged Little Pill showcased her pop sensibilities, which shone through various grunge and alternative rock-inspired riffs.
 Morissette's ability to compose songs quickly and effortlessly allowed for sun-drenched, radio-friendly tunes with angst-filled lyrics which resonated with teens and young women.
-She also produced Genre-Busting raw melodies backed by elaborate production styles, propelling the album's singles to become crossover hits.
-Feminist and sentimental themes throughout the album channeled artists as diverse as Madonna and Patti Smith, while pop singers such as Katy Perry and Avril Lavigne credit this record for inspiring their careers.
+She also produced genre-bending raw melodies backed by elaborate production styles, propelling the album's singles to become crossover hits.
+The feminist and sentimental themes throughout the album channeled artists as diverse as Madonna and Patti Smith, while pop singers such as Katy Perry and Avril Lavigne credit this record for inspiring their careers.

-These days, it is best known for being the Trope Namer for Isn't It Ironic?, despite not being a good example.
-Morissette herself has acknowledged this repeatedly, and even claims that the song is ironically about a woman who doesn't know what irony is.
+"Ironic" is the Trope Namer for Isn't It Ironic?, although the song itself isn't an example, and in fact doesn't contain the best examples of irony, either.
+Morissette herself has acknowledged this repeatedly, and even claimed that the song is ironically about a woman who doesn't know what irony is.
 Clever.

 - "All I Really Want" (4:45)

 - "You Oughta Know" (4:09)